bioinformaticsdotca/CSHL_2019/laptop_setup_instructions.md

 Within all apps, search for the following and install:

- * EnrichmentMap
+ * EnrichmentMap (3.2.0)
  * EnrichmentMap Pipeline Collection (it will install ClusterMaker2, WordCloud and AutoAnnotate)
- * GeneMania
+ * GeneMANIA (3.5.0)
  * Iregulon
  * ReactomeFIPlugin - http://apps.cytoscape.org/apps/reactomefiplugin

-14) Install the data set within GeneMANIA.
+14) Install the data set within GeneMANIA app.

-Select GeneMania from Apps Manager and Choose Another Data Set.
+Select GeneMania from Cytoscape 'Apps Manager' and Choose Another Data Set.
 From the list of available data sets, select the most recent (2014-08-12/1 June 2014) and under ‘Include only these networks’: select ‘all’.
 Click on ‘Download’.
 An ‘Install Window’ will pop-up.
 Select H.Sapiens Human (2384 MB).
 Click on ‘Install’.
 This requires time and a good network connection to download completely, so be patient (around 15mins).